Today's Best Tech Deals

-Iomega SuperHero Backup and Charger
+Iomega SuperHero Backup and Charger for iPhone

 Iomega’s SuperHero Backup and Charger for iPhone is a charging dock for the iPhone and iPod touch that can also back up your device's contacts and photos to an SD memory card.
 The $70 device makes a nice charger and does a good job of restoring information, but you'll need patience to deal with the incredibly slow backup speed.